realA10001986/Dash-Gauges/hardware/README.md

 ![emptylight](img/emptylight.png)
 ![emptybutton](img/emptybutton.png)

 The LED in those lights/buttons requires 12V.
-The Control Board has two connectors for the Empty LED:
+The Control Board has two connectors for the "Empty" LED:
 - When using the "Empty Light" [green_4] connector, the light/button's built-in resistor needs to be removed: Pull up the red cover and pull out the LED; then desolder the LED (ie desolder the two metal tops, and push the LED out) and bridge the resistor, or replace it with a wire.
 Reassemble.
 - When using the LED pins of the Digital Roetgens connector [6]: No modification of light/button needed, but the Control Board must be fed 12V on the "DG+" pin of the 12V connector [red_2].